text or voice message and we'll get back to you.

 We have brought back the quality of a bygone era by using the old manufacturers to make jerseys with a quality not seen in over 30 years, except from us!
 Some of our jerseys are actually made by the original manufacturers.

 In 1972 I was captivated by the Summit Series between Canada and the Soviet Union.
 My mother had a sewing room and she took a blank white cotton jersey, and from a hand drawn pattern she cut the red maple leaf logos for the front and sleeves, sewed them in place and I was probably the first fan to have their own Team Canada '72 jersey!
-So when Steve (above) from Boston asked me to make the red jersey for him that brought me full circle back to where my mom ignited my love of hockey jerseys.
+Thus began a lifelong interest in hockey jerseys.

 Fast forward to 1980 and I am in Canada looking at the usual souvenir jerseys at a hockey store when I spot something extraordinary; four actual game jerseys including the holy grail, an Edmonton Oilers road blue.
 These type of jerseys were unavailable to the public back then and were given to the store as a bonus for making their purchase of souvenir jerseys.
 The quality of these gamers was much better than the replica souvenir jerseys hanging next to them on the rack and I thanked my lucky stars as I bought them all.
 On my way home I said to myself "Someday I will have a manufacturer make this type of quality jersey for me."